carrotdonut/Java-Calculator/README.md

 Start the program with "CalculatorOpen.java", which displays an opening screen for the calculator.
 You can then click through that to open the main calculator application.

-NOTE: This project was completed in March, 2016.
-I'm only uploading all the files to Github now.
+# NOTE: This project was completed in March, 2016.
+I'm just uploading all the files to Github now.